-Sydney King born Sidney William Howell was an English stage & screen actor whose career spanned five decades.
-He was originally a tailors model but found his true forte after the The First World War appearing as a supporting actor in an early stage production of “The Better ‘Ole” He appeared in thirteen films between 1931 and 1958 and numerous stage plays and productions from the 1920’s onwards.
+Sydney King born Sidney William Howell (1900–1969) was an English stage & screen actor whose career spanned five decades.
+He was originally a tailors model but found his true forte after the The First World War appearing as a supporting actor in an early stage production of “The Better ‘Ole” He appeared in 15 films between 1931 and 1958 and numerous stage plays and productions from the 1920’s onwards.
+He was linked romantically to actress Mollie Hare during his early career.
 He also had TV parts in the 1950’s & 60’s in “White Hunter”, “Dixon of Dock Green” & “Softly Softly”.
 A member of the actors Green Room Club in London, he married actress Ena Dorne in 1939.
 He died in Kensington London in 1969 and was buried at Kensal Green Cemetery.

 - Michael Gosselyn, Larger Than Life, Salisbury Arts Theatre Limited

 - Mason, A Day in the Life Of….

 - Alan Pryor, Small Hotel, Linnit & Dunfee Ltd

 - No Tears for Carling

 - Roger Holly, Herbert's Son, Aren’t Men Beasts